eluwasi/eleventy-netlify-boilerplate/pages/about.md

 status: ongoing
 note: interested in contributing? [contact me](/contact)

 A research zine focused on exploring identity of African diaspora.
-First volume comes in the format of a fictional "Bantu Passport" in which partipants identify themselves not by their nationality but instead by their ethnic bantu group, language, ancestral home and birth place.
+First volume comes in the format of a fictional "Bantu Passport" in which partipants identify themselves not by their nationality but by their ethnic bantu group, language, ancestral home and birth place.
-Due for release mid April 2020.
+Due for release Summer 2020.

 Link: https://commoditymuseum.com